oroinc/documentation/backend/mq/message-queue-jobs.rst

   *public function runDelayed($jobId, \\Closure $runCallback)*

-  This method is used inside a processor for a message which was sent with **createDelayed**.
+  This method is used inside a processor for a message which was sent with **createDelayed** method.

   The *$runCallback* closure usually returns true or false, the job status depends on the returned value.
 See the `Jobs Statuses`_ section for the details.